AI-Migrant/mass-madness/correspondence/investment-n.md

 If you are an ordinary individual like me, I kindly ask for your help in passing this message to the relevant officials.
 If you are an official from the countries I am reaching out to, I respectfully request your serious consideration of my proposal and your assistance.

-I surely am not flawless, and there will likely be aspersions cast on me, but I hope that you can pass judgments about both the persecutors and me with the wisdom of what is justifiable.
+I surely am not flawless, and there will likely be aspersions cast upon me.
+I hope that you will take into account that I have been living under this sickness, the “hehehe” sickness if you will, for years, deprived of normalcy.
+And I hope that you can pass judgments about both the persecutors and me with the wisdom of what is justifiable.

 To put it simply, which probably oversimplifies things, for a quick understanding of what has happened:
 - Lithuania faked an asylum process to let the Chinese Communist Party treat me arbitrarily indefinitely.
 Together, they likely committed additional crimes in the process.